WICHITA MOUNTAINS AREA SENIOR CITIZENS CENTER

 Section 17 Meetings.

-There shall be a publically held business meeting at least once a quarter, at which time there shall be a reading and approval of the minutes and financial reports, and reports of committees, and designated activity leads.
-A special meeting of the membership may be called by the president or a majority of the board members to occur after notification to the membership.
+There shall be a publicly held business meeting periodically, at which time there shall be reading and approval of minutes and reports from the Treasurer, any committees, and designated activity leads.
 The board may determine its own rules of order and procedures in conducting meetings.
-Business may be introduced by any member at which time the member will state concisely the nature of the business.
-Except for emergency meetings, notice of all board meetings will be properly posted on the web site of the Wichita Mountains Area Senior Citizens.
-Members will be informed in advance of such meetings.
-When possible, meetings will be included on the monthly center calendar.
-Matters needing immediate attention and decision may require telephonic meetings of officers.
-In such cases, the officer initiating the meeting shall provide a written record to the Secretary of the requirement, consideration, and result of the meeting at the conclusion of the meeting.
+Business may be introduced by any member of the Wichita Mountains Area Senior Citizens at which time the member will state concisely the nature of the business.
+A special meeting relating to a time-critical matter may be called by the president or a majority of the board members for the sole purpose of considering and resolving that matter.
+Members will be informed in advance of board meetings.
+When possible, notice of board meetings will be included on the monthly Center calendar. and selected by the majority of its members who are present at the annual membership meeting.
+The election meeting will have been previously scheduled and announced with its purpose is the election of the officers of the board.

 ARTICLE III